spiceai/quickstarts/tweet-recommendation/README.md

 # Tweet Recommendations

 This quickstart provides a basic tweet recommendation tool:
-Given the past tweet activity and metrics of a given account, this spicepod can recommend when to tweet, comment, or retweet to maximize for like count, interaction rates, and outreach of said given twitter account.
-In this quickstart you will use the Spice CLI to add the spicepod and train it with its respective data, and use the node script in this repo to demonstrate getting recommendations.
+Given the past tweet activity and metrics of a given account, this app can recommend when to tweet, comment, or retweet to maximize for like count, interaction rates, and outreach of said given twitter account.
+This information is useful to marketing accounts where follower interactioun and the reach of your posts matters alot.
+In this quickstart you will use the Spice CLI to add the necessary pod and train it with its respective data, and use the node script in this repo to demonstrate getting recommendations.

 ## Requirements